 Since 2009, the "Haus der kleinen Forscher" Foundation has to an extent also been internationally active.
 Initially, the Federation reacted primarily to the great international interest in its educational innovations, and cooperated with players in the field of education in various countries (e.g. Thailand, Australia) by providing translations of and consultancy concerning the continuous professional development and dissemination concept developed in Germany.

 From 2016 onwards, the focus increasingly shifted to the sharing of experiences and the further development of the Foundation itself in cooperation with various international players in the field of STEM education.

-Institutions around the world are developing projects and initiatives for inquiry-based science education.
-One of the Foundation’s goals is to learn from other countries and their projects.
-At the same time, the Foundation is happy to share its experiences with others and is open to international projects and partnerships.
-If you have any questions regarding these international collaborations, please do not hesitate to contact us.
+Meanwhile, institutions around the world are developing projects and initiatives for inquiry-based science education.
+The "Haus der kleinen Forscher" Foundation networks with interested organisations worldwide to learn from one another and to share experiences in a peer dialogue.
+If you have any questions about our international collaborations, please do not hesitate to contact us.

 For several years now, a number of early childhood education and care service providers in Austria have been availing of the Foundation’s professional development workshops for their educators.

 Some German schools abroad also use the inquiry-based model of science education.
 The largest German school abroad, the Colégio Visconde de Porto Seguro in São Paulo, Brazil, has been cooperating with the Foundation since 2014.

 In 2008, H.R.H.
 Princess Maha Chakri Sirindhorn experienced the "Haus der kleinen Forscher" programme in Germany at first hand.
 She brought the idea back to Thailand with her.
 The "Little Scientists' House Thailand" has been implemented since 2010 – with huge success throughout the country.